hestabroo/website/_posts/2025-08-26-spotifywrapped.md

 Using these user-generated tags, I then fit a clustering model to identify the core musical styles that describe a user's dominant listening styles.
-If you're a nerd like me, there's a doozy of a dropdown here on how exactly I got this model to give good classifications, but the "so what" is that it condenses the thousands of user-generated tags into a small handful of meaningful styles:
+If you're a nerd like me, there's a doozy of a dropdown here on how exactly I got this model to give good classifications - but the "so what" is that it condenses the thousands of user-generated tags into a small handful of meaningful style categories:

 ![]({{ site.baseurl }}/assets/projects/20250811_spotifywrapped_siteassets/styles_pie.png)
 <figcaption>My top listening styles</figcaption>

 ![]({{ site.baseurl }}/assets/projects/20250811_spotifywrapped_siteassets/styles_sample.png)
-<figcaption>A sample of the top artists making up some of my top listening styles</figcaption>
+<figcaption>A sample of the artists making up my top styles - for how noisy the original data was I'm impressed with the fit!</figcaption>

 <details>
   <summary>Full method for nerds like me (you were warned)</summary>